PaddlePaddle/models/fluid/metric_learning/README.md

 ...
 ```

-## Supported models and performances
+## Performances

-Many metric learning models with different neural networks and loss functions are trained using corresponding parameters.
-Available Recalls at Rank-1 are listed in table.
+For comparation, many metric learning models with different neural networks and loss functions are trained using corresponding parameters.
+Recall@Rank-1 is used as evaluation metric and the performance is listed in the table.
 Pretrained models can be downloaded by clicking related model names.

 |model | ResNet50 | SE-ResNeXt-50
 |- | - | -: